-Editor’s note: this article was last updated November 2017
+Editor’s note: This article was last updated June 2018

 If you have any concerns about going over your plan’s monthly error quota, this guide will help you implement strategies to manage your Raygun error quota effectively.

 The key to staying within your quota is to keep the Raygun dashboard organized.
 Staying organized helps save time, too, as you’ll prevent non-critical errors staying active, ensuring you and your team are only alerted to the errors that matter.

 We recommend implementing the following items to manage your error quota effectively.
 Each item only takes a few minutes:

 - Manually allocate data to crash reports and RUM sessions

 - Disregard session data from RUM